Analyze successful stores in existing markets

 Create a suitability analysis layer

-To identify the submarket with the most potential for expansion, you'll create a suitability analysis layer from the Sub_Markets layer.
+To identify the submarket with the most potential for expansion, you'll create a suitability analysis layer from the Submarkets layer.
+You'll employ the same suitability analysis criteria that was previously used to select a market location.

 - Click Run.

-- In the Contents pane, if necessary, select Sub Market Suitability Analysis.
+- In the Contents pane, turn off the Submarkets and New Market Suitability Analysis layers.

 Add variable-based criteria

-- In the Contents pane, if necessary, select the Sub Market Suitability Analysis layer.
+- In the Contents pane, select the Sub Market Suitability Analysis layer.

-- On the Suitability tab, in the Criteria group, click the Add Criteria drop-down menu and choose Add Variables from Data Browser.
+- On the ribbon, click the Suitability Analysis tab.
+In the Criteria group, click the Add Criteria drop-down menu and choose Add Variables From Data Browser.

 The Add Variable Based Suitability Criteria pane appears.